2014 United States Senate election in Iowa

 The 2014 United States Senate election in Iowa was held on November 4, 2014.
 Incumbent Democratic Senator Tom Harkin did not run for reelection to a sixth term in office.

 U.S. Representative Bruce Braley was unopposed for the Democratic nomination; the Republicans nominated State Senator Joni Ernst in a June 3 primary election.
 Douglas Butzier, who was the Libertarian nominee, died on October 14 in a single engine plane crash near Key West, Iowa.
 He was the pilot and the only person aboard the plane.
 He still appeared on the ballot, alongside Independents Bob Quast, Ruth Smith and Rick Stewart.
 Ernst defeated Braley in the general election.
 This was the first open Senate seat in Iowa since 1974.
 Ernst was the first Republican to win this seat since Roger Jepsen in 1978.
+Joni Ernst's inauguration marked the first time since 1985 where Republicans held both United States Senate seats from Iowa.

 Democratic primary

 Bruce Braley ultimately faced no opposition in his primary campaign and became the Democratic nominee on June 3, 2014.